Deterministic Algorithm and Faster Algorithm for Submodular Maximization subject to a Matroid Constraint: Sums of Monotone Submodular and Linear Functions

-We would like to thank Wenxin Li for suggesting the current version of Inequality~\eqref{ineq-localOPT1} and its application for maximizing sums of monotone submodular functions and linear functions.
+We would like to thank Wenxin Li for suggesting some of the modifications in the current version of Inequality~\eqref{ineq-localOPT1} and the application of our technique to the problem of maximizing sums of monotone submodular functions and linear functions.
+We would like to thank anonymous reviewers for improving the readability of the current version, and for pointing out some correctness issues in our original proof of Theorem~\ref{thm:sum}.
 The work of Niv Buchbinder was supported in part by Israel Science Foundation (ISF) grant no. 3001/24 and United States - Israel Binational Science Foundation (BSF) grant no. 2022418.
 The work of Moran Feldman was supported in part by Israel Science Foundation (ISF) grant no. 459/20.